FrederiqueRetsema/BoxstarterFRAIssue226/README.md

 	- It will also start the script "secondpart.ps1" from the repository, in this script the Install-WindowsUpdate command will be used

+[EDIT 14-04-2020]
+I tested this again, and this issue is solved.

+Tested with
+- Windows 10 Business (Enterprise) version 18.09, 19.04, 19.09
+- Windows 10 Consumer (Home) version 19.04, 19.09

+Thank you all for fixing it!!

+Frederique